AmigaLabs/clib4/README.md

 Added crypt library that implements crypt and crypt_r

+### UNIX sockets (AF_UNIX)

+clib2 now supports emulated UNIX sockets.
+Since roadshow and OS4 doesn't support them natively, UNIX sockets are emulated via native sockets.
+The user doesn't need to change anything in the linux code.
+Everything will be transparent for him

 * ##### About salt

 The characters that can be specified are [a-zA-Z0-9. /].
 Lowercase alphabets, uppercase alphabets, numbers,'.'
 And'/'.